css/csso/README.md

 `CSSO` can use data about how `CSS` is used in a markup for better compression.
 File with this data (`JSON`) can be set using `usage` option.
 Usage data may contain following sections:

-- `blacklist` – a set of black lists (see [Black list filtering](#black-list-filtering))
+- `blocklist` – a set of block lists (see [Block list filtering](#block-list-filtering))
-- `tags` – white list of tags
+- `tags` – list of allowed tags
-- `ids` – white list of ids
+- `ids` – list of allowed ids
-- `classes` – white list of classes
+- `classes` – list of allowed classes
 - `scopes` – groups of classes which never used with classes from other groups on the same element

 All sections are optional.
 Value of `tags`, `ids` and `classes` should be an array of a string, value of `scopes` should be an array of arrays of strings.
 Other values are ignoring.

-#### White list filtering
+#### Allow list filtering

 `tags`, `ids` and `classes` are using on clean stage to filter selectors that contain something not in the lists.
-Selectors are filtering only by those kind of simple selector which white list is specified.
+Selectors are filtering only by those kind of simple selector which allow list is specified.
 For example, if only `tags` list is specified then type selectors are checking, and if all type selectors in selector present in list or selector has no any type selector it isn't filter.

 > `ids` and `classes` are case sensitive, `tags` – is not.